elgalu/website/src/routes/docs/teams-and-projects.md

 # Teams & Projects

-In Gitpod, you can use teams to manage multiple projects but also collaborate with your team using more efficient workflows.
+In Gitpod, you can use teams to manage multiple projects and also collaborate with your team using more efficient workflows.

+When you sign up for Gitpod the first time, you automatically gain access to a **Personal Account** where you can also add projects below.
+To collaborate with others on projects you can to create a **Team** and invite others as team members.

 ## Teams

 You can use teams to group and manage one or more projects and invite team members.
+Users with access to a team can view branches, prebuilds, and configuration for all projects within a team as well as open new workspaces directly from a branch or a prebuild from the dashboard.

 ### View teams